-The successful businessmen shared similar strengths: great dynamism, creativity, and the innate ability to run a business efficiently and in a productive manner.
-The three great business leaders were not only early pioneers in retail, but were also early sources of memorable slogans that emphasized the importance of customer service.
+These three great business leaders shared similar strengths: great dynamism, creativity, and the innate ability to run a business efficiently and productively.
+They were not only early pioneers in retailing but were also a source of memorable slogans that emphasized the importance of customer service.

-As such, saying attributed to the three entrepreneurs became some of the most famous customer service quotes of their time.
-Here’s twelve of our favourites:
+Sayings attributed to the three entrepreneurs have become some of the most famous customer-service quotes of their time.
+Here are 11 of our favorites:

 - “The customer is always right.”
 As mentioned, this short five-word quote sums up the importance and necessity of the customer’s happiness over everything else related to the business.